kupzsensei/cerberus-ai-cai/README.md

 1.  **Access the Application**:
     Open your web browser and navigate to `http://localhost:3500`.

-2.  **Configure Ollama Servers (First-time Setup)**:
+2.  **Configure AI Servers (First-time Setup)**:
     *   Click the gear icon (⚙️) in the sidebar.
-    *   Add a new Ollama server by providing a descriptive name (e.g., "My Local Ollama") and its URL (e.g., `http://host.docker.internal:11434` if Ollama is running on your host machine).
+    *   Add a new Ollama or Gemini server by providing a descriptive name and its URL or API key.

 3.  **Select Active Server and Model**:
-    *   Use the dropdown menus in the sidebar to select your active Ollama server and the specific model you wish to use for interactions.
+    *   Use the dropdown menus in the sidebar to select your active AI server and the specific model you wish to use for interactions.

 4.  **PDF Analysis (PDF Professor)**:
     *   Go to the "PDF Professor" section.